auxsophia/auxsophia.github.io/_pages/humanFlourishing/mind/MINDdiet.md

 - Cacao nibs
 - Dried fruits, candied nuts, herbed coconut flakes (unsweetened)

 How much bone broth: you can drink bone broth everyday.
-Store-bought broths tend to be fairly weak and don't even gelatinize in the fridge, so you can have a couple cups everyday day.
+Store-bought broths tend to be fairly weak and don't even gelatinize in the fridge, so you can have a couple cups everyday.
 A reduced demi-glace sauce is intense both in taste and in nutrition, so just a couple tablespoons makes for a healthy dose.

 The best vegan alternative to bone broth is kelp or algae, but this is unconfirmed.